gerryghall/slim4-expenses/doc/adr/0002-uses-slim4.md

 ## Context

-Allows for rapid development.
+Choose a Fast and complaint Framework

 ## Decision

-The change that we're proposing or have agreed to implement.
+Use Slim4

 ## Consequences
+Allows for rapid development.

-Should have a working API off the shelf that follows today's standards.
+Will have a working API off the shelf that follows today's standards.